gromeck/DartScorer-Voices/README.md

 # DartScorer-Voices :dart:
 Caller Voices for the DartScorer application https://github.com/gromeck/DartScorer/

-# Note on using and publishing voiced speec from speechgen.io
+# Note on using and publishing voiced speech from speechgen.io

 The voices included in this package were generated with the speechgen.io account id9536 (gromeck@gromeck.de) on 28th March 2023.